ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 #### Ensuring that router is running

-Sometimes, you want to do something after router was started.
+Sometimes, you want to do something after the router was started.
 You can use `Running()` method for this.

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/message/router.go" first_line_contains="// Running" last_line_contains="func (r *Router) Running()" padding_after="0" %}}